A permit to import is required for controlled substances & alternatives listed under the Kigali Amendment to the Montreal Protocol.

 The Cook Islands are a party to the Montreal Protocol on substances that deplete the ozone layer.

-The most common ODS substances used globally are; Chlorofluorocarbons (CFCs) and Hydrochlorofluorocarbons (HCFCs) which are found in cooling appliances – refrigeration,
+The most common ODS substances used globally are Chlorofluorocarbons (CFCs) and Hydrochlorofluorocarbons (HCFCs) which are found in cooling appliances – refrigeration, air-conditioning, heat pumps and foams.

 The Cook Islands have taken extra measures to prohibit the importation of CFCs and HCFC refrigerants and based-equipment under the Environment (Montreal Protocol) Regulations 2021.

-Table 1: Multilateral Environmental Agreements related to Ozone Depleting Substances and Climate Change to which the Cook Islands is a Party
+Table 1: Multilateral Environmental Agreements related to Ozone Depleting Substances and Climate Change to which Cook Islands is a Party

 Conventions/ Protocol/ AmendmentAdoptionDate of Ratification